JieSun1990/Predicting_Japanese_Encephalitis/README.md

 ```
 Note that with increasing data, the hyperparameters need to be re-tuned.
 Results may change.

+### On train/validation/test split

+It is a convention to split data into the train, validation and test set.
+To recap,
+- Train: to train the model
+- Validation: to tune the parameters
+- Test: to evaluate the model performance on unseen data.
+We only use test data once.

+In practice, many ML algorithms split the data into Train and Test only, because when tuning the parameters via grid search with cross validation, the algorithm is already splitting the `X_train` and `Y_train` into train and validation.
+We then use the tuned model to test on the `X_test`.

+As a result, I did not utilise the validation set created by the original data processing.
+Note that if you are manually tuning the parameters one by one, you would need a separate validation set.

+Depending on the size of the data, we can choose to merge the train and validation set when using grid search.
+However, a test set should always be prepared to evaluate the final model.

 # Discussion
 XGBoost performed the best among the 4 methods, with the lowest test MSE.
 However, it is very difficult to obtain suitable prediction interval for XGBoost.